 February 22, 2019 — The U.S. Food and Drug Administration (FDA) has approved the Biotronik Orsiro drug-eluting stent (DES) system.
 Orsiro is the first ultrathin, bioresorbable polymer-coated DES to outperform the current clinical standard Abbott Xience DES.

-"This was the first time that an alternative drug-eluting stent demonstrated superiority to the Xience stent," said said David Kandzari, M.D., Piedmont Heart Institute, Atlanta.
+"This was the first time that an alternative drug-eluting stent demonstrated superiority to the Xience stent," said David Kandzari, M.D., Piedmont Heart Institute, Atlanta.
 He served as the U.S. principal investigator in the stent's BIOFLOW-V FDA pivotal trial.
-"Orsiro has set a new standard for safety and efficacy clinical endpoints, including statistically lower target lesion revascularization and target vessel MI rates.
+"Orsiro has set a new standard for safety and efficacy clinical endpoints, including statistically lower target lesion revascularization and target vessel myocardial infarction (MI) rates.
 BIOFLOW-V data are the best clinical outcomes witnessed with modern DES.
 It was largely thought that efficacy findings were unsurpassable, but Orsiro proves we can further reduce event rates with meaningful innovation."

-Kandzari said the stent demonstrated superiority in regard to the composite endpoints in the BIOFLOW-V Trial.
+Kandzari said the stent showed superiority in the composite endpoints in the BIOFLOW-V Trial.
 He said Orsiro had excellent clinical performance, demonstrating significantly lower rates for target lesion failure (TLF) and target vessel myocardial infarction (MI) at 12 months in comparison to Xience in a large, complex patient population (n=1,344).
 At two years, treatment with Orsiro further improved event rates in comparison to Xience, including a significant reduction in target lesion revascularization (TLR) and spontaneous MI.

 Points of Difference With the Orsiro Stent

 The Orsiro stent also has the thinnest struts of any DES on the U.S. market at 60 microns.
 By comparison, the Xience is 81 microns, Boston Scientific's Synergy is 74 microns and the Medtronic Resolute Onyx is 81 microns.
-Vendors have been steadily working toward thinner devices to prevent blood flow disruption inside the vessel, while at the same time maintaining radial strength and prevent strut fractures.
+Vendors have been steadily working toward thinner devices to prevent blood flow disruption inside the vessel, while at the same time maintaining radial strength and preventing strut fractures.

 "There is an emerging body of evidence that would support a lower incidence of myocardial infarction and stent thrombosis events with an ultrasound-thin strut stent.
 These findings are supported in the BIOFLOW-V Trial with a large body of evidence," Kandzari explained.